alexandergolob/alexander-golob/src/pages/project-categories/consulting.md

 hero: >-
   Art provides benefits for sense of community, business, marketing, and health.
   Sometimes, it helps to have an artist to integrate that perspective into a community, business, or project.
-The studio has worked with city governments on policy and implementation, non-profits embarking upon art initiative, and early stage start-ups looking for guidance.
+Our studio has worked with city governments on policy and implementation, non-profits embarking upon art initiatives, and early stage start-ups looking for guidance.
 subcategorySections:
   - alt: a